Home / Retirement planning / Getting started / How much super do I need to retire?

 Whether you want to help the kids

 Super is designed to provide income in retirement, not to leave as an inheritance.
-Even so, it’s common for parents to want to help their adult kids and grandkids with money for a home deposit, school fees or to start a business.
+Even so, it’s common for parents to want to help their adult kids and grandkids with money for a home deposit or school fees.

 It’s also common for retirees to hold onto the family home so it can be handed down as an inheritance, which limits their ability to downsize, borrow against their home equity or fund aged care down the track.

-If you want to earmark funds to give to the family, or to charity, make allowances for this when doing your sums.
-You don’t want to shortchange your retirement years.
+If you want to earmark funds to give to the family, or to charity, make allowances for this when doing your sums, but don’t shortchange yourself.
+You don’t want to live more frugally than is necessary in your retirement years.

 The impact of time and returns